 What is trademark screening?

-Trademark screening consists of an on-line search of US Federal, US State trademark registers, the Internet, and international marks in over 150 countries.
+Trademark screening consists of an online search of Federal, State trademark registers, Internet, and international marks in over 170 countries.
 It narrows a list of potential trademarks by knocking out names that are too similar to existing trademarks.

 Why do I need to do trademark screening?

 A business, organization or individual obtains trademark rights by being the first in a given market either to use a mark or to file for the mark (provided that the mark is successfully registered).
 Once the trademark owner obtains such rights, the owner is entitled to stop newcomers from using similar marks in ways that are likely to cause confusion.
 Thus, anyone who contemplates adopting a new mark faces the risk that someone else may have already obtained rights to a similar mark for similar goods or services.
 A preliminary trademark screen is a critical step in creating a new mark.

 Tessera uses trademark databases available from Corsearch.
 These include the US Federal and US State trademark databases as well as over 150 trademark registers outside the US.
 These registers include: Australia, Austria, Benelux, Brazil, Bulgaria, Canada, China, Czech Republic, Denmark, European Community, Finland, France, Germany, Hungary, India, International Register, Ireland, Italy, Japan, Mexico, New Zealand, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, WIPO.

 Yes.
 There are millions of trademarks in the world.
 Before you develop a new trademark, Tessera can evaluate your name’s uniqueness against many of the same databases an attorney will use when he or she orders a full search report.
 Quick and thorough preliminary trademark screening saves time and money, and increases the chances that the best names get to market.

 How quickly do you turnaround a project?